vectordotdev/vector/website/docs/reference/sinks/honeycomb.md

 If you'd like to disable health checks for this sink you can set the `healthcheck` option to `false`.

+### Obtaining a Honeycomb api key

+1. Register for a free account at [honeycomb.io](https://ui.honeycomb.io/signup)

+2. Once registered, create a new dataset and when presented with log shippers select the curl option and use the key provided with the curl example.

 ### Rate Limits

 Vector offers a few levers to control the rate and volume of requests to the